IHS5452/hotelplanner.com_call_and_commission_mgmt_system/README.md

 <p><b>About this app</b>: This app is a companion app for hotelplanner.com independent hotel planners.</p>

 <p><b>Backstory</b>: I was one of their commission-based hotel planners, and relized that their system is not very orgnazationaly freindly.
-I wanted to make an app that did what I need to manage my calls, commissions, and QA tracking.\n Since then, I was kicked off the platform for not making sales, and have published this app here for my portfolio.</p>
+I wanted to make an app that did what I need to manage my calls, commissions, and QA tracking.</p>
+</p> Since then, I was kicked off the platform for not making sales, and have published this app here for my portfolio.</p>

 <h1>ALL planned features</h1>